KANATED/sorting_algorithms/README.md

 Heap Sort:

 Heap sort is based on the heap data structure.
 It first builds a max-heap (for ascending order) or min-heap (for descending order), then repeatedly extracts the root of the heap (which is the maximum or minimum element), and finally reconstructs the heap.
 These algorithms have different time complexities and are suitable for different scenarios.
-The choice of a sorting algorithm depends on factors such as the size of the dataset, whether the data is mostly sorted or not, and the memory requirements.
+The choice of a sorting algorithm depends on factors such as the size of the dataset, whether the data is mostly sorted or not, and the memory requirements. i hope you understand?